TorMap/tormap/README.md

   baselineVersion
 - `./gradlew flywayRepair`: Repairs the schema history table
 - `./gradlew dokkaHtml`: generate code documentation in HTML format in `build/dokka/`

+#### Config

+The main `backend` config is located at `backend/srv/main/resorces/application.properties`.
+Logging options can be configured with `backend/srv/main/resorces/logback-spring.xml`.
+Dependencies are managed with `Gradle` and located at `backend/build.gradle.kts`.

 #### OpenAPI specification